Tembero11/Masa/README.md

 **Note**: MASA cannot run the server if the eula is not accepeted.

 ## Planned Features before 1.0
+- [ ] Add buttons to the command results
 - [ ] Add a server installer
 - [ ] Add chat streaming to Discord & log to discord also make commands internal server command runnable from discord
 - [ ] Add a build script